-Is it easy to find WiFi in China?
+Is it easy to find WiFi in China in 2023?
 Unless you are paying for international data roaming on your phone, knowing how to easily find WiFi in China will be helpful for when you need to connect to the Internet.
 These are some ideas for how and where to find Wifi in China.

 How to Find WiFi in China as a Traveler